 CodeRabbit

-- How it works: Install the GitHub App, it reviews every PR automatically
+- How it works: Install the GitHub App and it reviews every PR automatically.

 - Trade-off: Per-seat pricing adds up on larger teams.
 The free tier only gives you summaries, not actionable review comments.